 home value at the time of booking the project.

 4. If builders have delayed a housing project, they will now have to either refund the entire amount, or pay interest on it until the home is delivered to the buyer.

 5. Filing a case under RERA committee adjudicates on all disputes.It has transparency and chances of prompt disposal of complaints; with no ambiguity in area measurements.

 RERA will not only bring back confidence among end-users, but will also provide better clarity, to make informed decisions to buy homes that you desire.

-Decision of buying a apartment that is RERA compliant at Advaitha Aksha can prove to be a thoughtful one;
+Decision of buying a luxury apartment for sale in Koramangala that is RERA compliant at Advaitha Aksha can prove to be a thoughtful one.